59th Infantry Division "Cagliari"

 The 59th Infantry Division "Cagliari" (59ª Divisione di fanteria "Cagliari") was a infantry division of the Royal Italian Army during World War II.
 The Cagliari was classified as a mountain infantry division, which meant that the division's artillery was moved by pack mules instead of the horse-drawn carriages of line infantry divisions.
 Italy's real mountain warfare divisions were the six alpine divisions manned by Alpini mountain troops.

 The division was formed on 5 April 1939 in Vercelli and named for the city of Cagliari.
 Garrisoned in Vercelli, the division was made up almost entirely of men from northern Piedmont, especially from the cities of Vercelli and Ivrea.
 The division participated in the Greco-Italian War in 1940-41 and was then sent to the Peloponnese in Greece as garrison unit.
 There the division was disbanded by invading German forces after the Armistice of Cassibile between Italy and the Allies was announced on 8 September 1943.

 History

 The division's lineage begins with the Brigade "Cagliari" established in Turin on 1 August 1862 with the 63rd and 64th infantry regiments.

 World War I

 The brigade fought on the Italian front in World War I. On 30 September 1926 the brigade command and 64th Infantry Regiment "Cagliari" were disbanded, while the 63rd Infantry Regiment "Cagliari" was assigned to the XXVI Infantry Brigade.
-On 5 April 1939 the 64th Infantry Regiment "Cagliari" was reactivated in Ivrea and the 59th Artillery Regiment "Cagliari" was raised in Casale Monferrato.
-On the same date the 59th Infantry Division "Cagliari" was activated in Vercelli and was assigned its two namesake infantry regiments and the 59th Artillery Regiment "Cagliari".
+On 5 April 1939 the 64th Infantry Regiment "Cagliari" was reactivated in Ivrea.
+On the same date the 59th Infantry Division "Cagliari" was activated in Vercelli and was assigned its two namesake infantry regiments and on 1 September 1939 the 59th Artillery Regiment "Cagliari" was reformed by the 17th Artillery Regiment "Sforzesca" in Novara and assigned to the division.